jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 - Code template/demonstrator for ESP8266 Gateway (receiving on ESP-NOW and providing a simple web server over WiFi),

 ## Later to be added
 - Code templates for ESP32.
-(Small #defien addosn to the existing code)
+(Small #define addons to the existing code)
 - System overview sketch
 - Possble battery life time data & graphs